iulianSta/digital-clock/README.md

-### 2: JAVASCRIPT CLOCK
+### JAVASCRIPT DIGITAL CLOCK

 ![JavaScript digital clock project](./src/images/image/JavaScript-clock-project.png)

-Building your own digital clock with JavaScript is a relatively easy small project to practice variables and simple if loops.
+Building my own digital clock with JavaScript is a relatively easy small project to practice variables and simple if loops.

-Again, you want to use some SASS to customize the design and make your JavaScript clock look fancy.
+I have used some SASS to customize the design and make my JavaScript clock look fancy.

 # Digital Clock App

 ## Table of Contents

-1. About The Project
+### 1. About The Project
    **Digital clock app project**

 - Built With